MicrosoftDocs/architecture-center/docs/ai-ml/architecture/automate-document-classification-durable-functions-content.md

 ### Performance efficiency

-Performance efficiency is the ability of your workload to scale in an efficient manner to meet the demands that users place on it.
-For more information, see [Overview of the performance efficiency pillar](/azure/well-architected/performance-efficiency).
+Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

 Periods when this solution processes high volumes can expose performance bottlenecks.
 Make sure that you understand and plan for the [scaling options for Azure Functions](/azure/azure-functions/functions-scale#scale), [Azure AI services autoscaling](/azure/ai-services/autoscale?tabs=portal), and [Azure Cosmos DB partitioning](/azure/cosmos-db/partitioning-overview) to ensure proper performance efficiency for your solution.